jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 ---

 ## Changelog
+### 4.0.1
+- JENKINS-72280 Secret text credentials can no longer be selected as part of a Bitbucket SCM configuration

 ### 4.0.0
 - JENKINS-66581 Implement ChangeRequestSCMHead2 for pull requests and introduced a pull request discovery trait enabling Multibranch Pipelines to detect open pull requests (includes forked pull requests) and initiate builds.